Conscription in the United States: Conscription controversies and proposals since 2003

 On June 14, 2016, the Senate voted to require women to register for the draft, though language requiring this was dropped from later versions of the bill.

 In 2020, the bipartisan National Commission on Military, National, and Public Service issued a final report recommending that the military improve enlistment rates through improved outreach and recruiting rather than a renewed draft.
 However, it also recommended that the U.S. Department of Defense perform regular national mobilization drills to rehearse a recommencement of the draft.

 In 2020 and 2021, bills were introduced in Congress either to repeal the Military Selective Service Act or, alternatively, to replace all references to "male" in that act with non-gendered language.
 Either of these proposals, if enacted, would remove any gender and sex conditionality related to the draft.
+Neither proposal was enacted.

+In 2024, an amendment to the National Defense Authorization Act for Fiscal Year 2025 was proposed that males "between the ages of eighteen and twenty-six, shall be automatically registered" with Selective Service.
+If enacted, the amendment would enable automatic draft registration using data from other federal databases.
+Other proposed amendments to the 2025 NDAA included exempting any potential conscripted females from combat assignments during a future draft, removing the registration requirement for federal employees, and requiring Senate confirmation of the Selective Service System Director.
+None of these proposed amendments were included in the final 2025 NDAA version, aside from an amendment allowing for federal employment of veterans that did not register with Selective Service that provide proof of military service and an amendment "to update the types of information that the Department of Defense may obtain from the Selective Service System" to include "full names, email addresses, dates of birth, phone numbers, and mailing addresses furnished."

 Non-citizens

 The Selective Service (and the draft) in the United States is not limited to citizens.
 Howard Stringer, for example, was drafted six weeks after arriving from his native Britain in 1965.
 Today, non-citizen males of appropriate age in the United States, who are permanent residents (holders of green cards), seasonal agricultural workers not holding an H-2A Visa, refugees, parolees, asylees, and illegal immigrants, are required to register with the Selective Service System.
 Refusal to do so is grounds for denial of a future citizenship application.
-In addition, immigrants who seek to naturalize as citizens must, as part of the Oath of Citizenship, swear to the following:
+In addition, immigrants who seek to naturalize as citizens must, as part of the Oath of Citizenship, recite the following:

-The United States Citizenship and Immigration Services (USCIS) website also states however:
+The United States Citizenship and Immigration Services (USCIS) also allows the recital of a "Modified Oath for Religious or Conscientious Objections" with either or both of the clauses "that I will bear arms on behalf of the United States when required by law; that I will perform noncombatant service in the armed forces of the United States when required by law" deleted.

+Statistics

+Selective Service System

+Numbers reflect the year draftees entered military service.